Censorship in Hong Kong: Censorship in colonial Hong Kong

 Censorship in colonial Hong Kong was pervasively enacted through a mixture of legal, administrative, and cultural controls that served imperial interests while constraining freedom of expression.
 According to Michael Ng, the common law system practised in British Hong Kong during the period under study was complicit in the imposition of an authoritarian form of law and order, and was more interested in preserving the British Empire's interests and maintaining the power balance in the region than in safeguarding individual liberties in Hong Kong.

 From the mid‑19th to the mid‑20th centuries, the British colonial government routinely employed libel laws, prosecutions, and official vetting to suppress criticism—especially within the Chinese‑language press.

 In film as well, from the 1940s through the 1970s, colonial authorities deployed censorship both for political ends, targeting communist content during the Cold War and policing content deemed violent or explicit for moral regulation.
 Anti-communist content produced by the Kuomintang (KMT) was also targeted, such as the case of China Behind (1974) which was banned for its bleak critique of communist China.

 The colonial government used the Control of Publications Consolidation Ordinance (1951) to regulate publications and suppress freedom of the press.
 One notable case resulted in the suppression of the newspaper Ta Kung Pao for six months (later reduced to 12 days) for its criticism of the colonial government's deportation of the Federation of Trade Unions-backed fire relief organisation officials and use of live fire against protestors.
 Deportation was also used as a method to control politics in education.
 Lo Tong, a principal at a pro-Beijing, patriotic middle school, had been deported in 1950 for raising the People's Republic of China (PRC) flag and singing the national anthem at his school.

+Until 1995, colonial law allowed police to review and censor drama productions.

 These practices reveal that the colonial rule of law in Hong Kong was not simply a guarantor of civil liberties, but rather a framework shaped by geopolitical considerations and the goal of maintaining colonial order.